JouperNordin/Thesis/README.md

 # Thesis
 **Performance analysis of multithreaded sorting algorithms - java**

+To run the algorithms, move the test data into the corresponding folder for the algorithm.
+The results will be located in the parallelism level after execution.

 **Time complexity**

 **Bitonic sort:** Worst case O(nlog<sub>2</sub>(n)<sup>2</sup>), Average case Θ(nlog<sub>2</sub>(n)<sup>2</sup>), Best case Ω(nlog<sub>2</sub>(n)<sup>2</sup>)